‘The Big O’ Ain’t What It Used To Be – Osteoporosis 101

 In our younger days, “the big O” brought to mind mood music, our favorite lover, and moans of ecstasy.
 These days, for those in menopause and postmenopause, “the big O” might evoke thoughts of mood swings, our favorite munchies and moans of “Oh no!”

-That’s because for many postmenopausal women, the new “big O” is osteopenia or osteoporosis.
+For many postmenopausal women, the new “big O” is osteopenia or osteoporosis.
 While osteoporosis has been a hot topic (pun intended), there’s a lot of confusion about osteopenia.
-According to the latest figures released by the National Osteoporosis Foundation, 43 million Americans over 50 have osteopenia.

 When it comes to your bones, being dense is a good thing.
 Osteopenia means low bone mass that places you at increased risk for osteoporosis and broken bones.
 However, Dr. Diane Schneider, author of The Complete Book of Bone Health, explains, “A diagnosis of osteopenia doesn’t necessarily mean you’ll develop osteoporosis.
 Osteopenia is not a disease, either.”